Patterning With Colorful Dots Preschool Math Activity

 3. Extend the play by sorting, counting and stacking cups according to the colored dots.

-For the e-book version. here's where you BUY the book!
+Here's where you BUY the book!